Whether self-employed, a sub-contractor, or employed, customer complaints are part and parcel of business and working life.

 If you believe you or your company are at fault after listening to their complaint, admit it and proceed with the process.

 However, if you don’t believe the complaint is valid, don’t challenge it or refuse help.
 Instead, express that you understand how the customer feels and respect their point of view.
 While you disagree with them, phrases such as “I can understand why you feel that way” go a long way towards you and the customer finding a resolution.

 There’s nothing wrong with a bit of constructive criticism, and there are plenty of benefits.
 Another way of showing the customer you’re taking their comments on board is to thank them.
-If something has gone wrong, the customer has been the one to bring it to your attention, allowing you to avoid making the same mistake in the future and, instead, further improve your company and customer service.
+If something has gone wrong, the customer has brought it to your attention, allowing you to avoid making the same mistake in the future and, instead, further improve your company and customer service.

 Now that the complaint has been filed and understood, it’s time to sort things out.
-Think carefully about how you’re going to rectify the situation and be flexible to suit the customer as much as possible.
+Think carefully about how you will rectify the situation and be flexible to suit the customer as much as possible.
 Don’t offer something you can’t deliver, and don’t make false promises.
 You could offer a refund or discount if that suits the situation.
 If, for example, you’ve completed plumbing work in someone’s bathroom and the customer has found a problem, offer to fix it free of charge.
-Whatever you do, make sure the customer leaves feeling positive about you and your business.
+Whatever you do, ensure the customer feels optimistic about you and your business.

 It’s how you resolve a problem that can make or break your customer’s loyalty.